 A Bill to make provision about consumer protection in relation to domestic building works; and for connected purposes.

-The bill is currently at the 2nd reading in the House of Commons.
-If it progresses, it would typically move to committee stage, then to further readings before possibly moving to the Lords.
+The bill is currently at the second reading stage in the House of Commons (17 April 2026).
+If progressed, it will move to committee stage for detailed examination.

 Generated 21 February 2026